The Boy Who Predicted Earthquakes: Adaptation

-The Boy Who Predicted Earthquakes was originally published in 1950, in Maclean's magazine.
+The Boy Who Predicted Earthquakes was originally published in the June 15, 1950 issue of Maclean's magazine.
 It was picked up by Rod Serling's NBC anthology series, Night Gallery; a teleplay based on the story was broadcast on September 15, 1971, as part of the second season premiere.
 It was directed by John Badham, and Herbie was played by Clint Howard.